Kauffman states and Heegaard diagrams for tangles: Basic properties of Basic properties of HFT

 and similarly

 where $M_T^{\prime\prime}$ agrees with $M_T^\prime$, except that the roles of $R_-$ and $R_+$ are interchanged.
 To get relation~\eqref{eqn:AC}, we now argue just as before. \end{proof}

-\begin{example}[the $(2,-3)$-pretzel tangle] In figure~\ref{fig:mutationexample}, we compute our tangle Floer homology for the $(2,-3)$-pretzel tangle.
+\begin{example}[the $(2,-3)$-pretzel tangle] In figure~\ref{fig:mutationexample}, we compute $\HFT$ for the $(2,-3)$-pretzel tangle $T_{2,-3}$.
+Note that the relative gradings of the generators have been lifted to absolute ones in such a way that they agree with the gradings of the corresponding Kauffman states of the diagram in figure~\ref{fig:mutationpretzeltangleT}.
 The shaded regions in the Heegaard diagram in figure~\ref{fig:mutationpretzeltangleHD} show the only two domains that contribute to the differential.
-It is interesting to note that if we set $t:=p=q$, then the result for the sites $a$ and $c$ are the same and for the sites $b$ and $d$ are the same after reversing the orientation $t\leftrightarrow t^{-1}$.
-For invariance under mutation by rotating the tangle by $\pi$ in the plane, we need however $b=d$, which is only true for the $\delta$-graded invariant; compare this to~\cite[theorem~II.3.14 and example~III.1.18]{thesis}. \end{example}
+It is interesting to note that if we set $t:=p=q$, then the results for the sites $a$ and $c$ are the same without modification, and those for the sites $b$ and $d$ are the same after reversing the orientation $t\leftrightarrow t^{-1}$.

+If bigraded knot Floer homology were mutation invariant, one might expect that also $\HFT(T_{2,-3},b)\cong\HFT(T_{2,-3},d)$.
+This, however, is only true for the $\delta$-graded version.
+One might want to interpret the fact that the symmetry relations for $\HFT$ from theorem~\ref{thm:fourendedHFT} are slightly weaker than those for $\nabla_T^s$ from theorem~\ref{thm:fourendedonecolour} as a first indication \textit{why} mutation invariance of bigraded knot Floer homology does not hold, but might be expected for the $\delta$-graded version.
+In fact, in~\cite{pqMod}, I prove that mutation about the tangle $T_{2,-3}$ preserves $\delta$-graded knot Floer homology, using a slightly more sophisticated invariant based on $\HFT$. \end{example}